 Britt Heidinger – Department of Biological Sciences, North Dakota State University, ND

-Katherine Herborn – Institute of Biodiversity, Animal Health and Comparative Medicine, University of Glasgow, UK
+Katherine Herborn – School of Biomedical and Marine Sciences, University of Plymouth, UK

 Thomas Hahn – College of Biological Sciences, UC Davis, CA

 Hannah Rowland – Department of Zoology, University of Cambridge, UK

 Richard Broughton – Centre for Ecology & Hydrology, UK

 Photography: Female blue tit and chick on the nest by Vicky Larcombe, Sunset at Loch Lomond and oak bud burst by Lindsay Henderson, Coal tit by Karen Summers.